Your five choices:

 You are allowed to access your pension pot at any point from the age of 55 (or 57 from 2028), even if you are still working, although taking a pension early might not be a good idea – you would be cutting off future growth and removing a wrapper which allows your funds to grow tax free.

-The table below shows what most people do with their pension pots.
+The tables below show what most people do with their pension pots.
 As you can see, drawdown outsells annuities.
 There are two reasons for the popularity of drawdown.
 When people see the income they will get from an annuity, even though it’s a guaranteed amount, they often choose to take their chances with drawdown.
 The second reason is that money transferred into drawdown can be inherited by children, family or friends which cannot happen with an annuity.

 The table also shows that a lot of people take entire pension pots as cash.
 What the chart doesn’t show however is that 90 per cent of people taking a pension pot as cash in one go actually have another pension source for example a defined benefit scheme.